Tim: Doing what?

 Caitlin: Are those your nipples?

-Murdering the Hypotenuse: Portis threatens to murder the hypotenuse's (i.e. Tim's) son.
+- Murder the Hypotenuse: Portis threatens to murder the hypotenuse's (i.e. Tim's) son.
 Unfortunately, that son is Marcus, the Evil Genius.
 It doesn't exactly to go to plan...

-Obfuscating Stupidity: Tim.
+- Obfuscating Stupidity: Tim.
 He might come across as a guy who stumbled across his job and, to an extent, it's true.
 But that doesn't mean he doesn't take his job - or the skills he's learned - seriously.
 When he needs to, such as in "Codename: Lie Hard", he'll drop the act.
-In the mentioned episode, he has to subdue an MI6 agent and does so in a few seconds.
+In the mentioned episode, he has to subdue an MI-6 agent and does so in a few seconds.

-Only Sane Man: This is pretty much Tim's role, considering how out there everybody else is.
+- Only Sane Man: This is pretty much Tim's role, considering how out there everybody else is.

-Perverted Sniffing: A woman sniffs Tim's clothes after Paula forces him to strip at a drug intervention.
+- Perverted Sniffing: A woman sniffs Tim's clothes after Paula forces him to strip at a drug intervention.

-Except for when he has him framed for being a drug addict, landing him in a self help course where he's sexually harassed by Paula once more and harassed by the liar-hating cop who doesn't believe him.
+- Except for when he has him framed for being a drug addict, landing him in a self help course where he's sexually harassed by Paula once more and harassed by the liar-hating cop who doesn't believe him.
 It was a real ass-move for the Examiner.

-"Codename: Family Bonds" shows that while he might be highly biased towards Tim (who, in his defense, it actually really good at his job), he still recognizes his other agents.
+- "Codename: Family Bonds" shows that while he might be highly biased towards Tim (who, in his defense, it actually really good at his job), he still recognizes his other agents.
 In that episode, he trusts Kaitlyn with a task and tells her he thinks she's his best (other than Tim) because she's fair rather than ruthless.

-Sadist Teacher: Marcus's temporary new Headmistress.
+- Sadist Teacher: Marcus's temporary new Headmistress.
 That is, until he gets her arrested for fraud...

-Weird Aside: Constantly, from the Examiner, but also from the social worker - both, as well as Philip, and even Chris.
+- Weird Aside: Constantly, from the Examiner, but also from the social worker - both, as well as Philip, and even Chris.

-"Well Done, Son" Guy: Inverted.
+- "Well Done, Son!"
+Guy: Inverted.
 Tim is constantly trying to gain Marcus's approval, who just doesn't care.
 Ironically, the only aspect of Tim's life that would impress Marcus is the part that Tim has to keep secret.